jeffswartz/opentok-linux-sdk-samples/Custom-Audio-Device/README.md

 ### Setting the audio device to be used by the application

-Once the application initializes the `struct audio_device` struct and sets the pointers to the callback functions the custom audio device can be set by using the `otc_set_audio_device()` function defined in the OpenTok Linux SDK.
+Once the application initializes the `struct audio_device` struct and sets the pointers to the callback functions, the custom audio device can be set by using the `otc_set_audio_device()` function defined in the OpenTok Linux SDK.

 ```c